salesforcecli/plugin-env/messages/list.md

 # warning.RequestedColumnsNotPresentInEnvironment

-The columns specified on the command line (%s) are not present in Environment "%s".
+The columns you specified (%s) aren't available in the table for environment "%s".